lufesipe/lufesipe/README.md

 #### About me

 - :wrench: I've a bachelor's degree in mechanical engineering
-- :seedling: I've started as a full-stack developer
+- :seedling: I've started as a full-stack developer but found my place in the frontend
 - :sparkles: In my free-time, I love to play video games and to travel

 #### Some languages and technologies I've already used